-If you're interested in Photoshop text effects, in this tutorial I'll show you how to create a 3D text effect in Photoshop in just a few steps.
+If you're interested in Photoshop text effects, in this tutorial I'll show you how to make 3D text in Photoshop in just a few steps.
 We're going to adjust its shape, set the light sources, create a material, and then render it all.
-Just keep in mind you need Photoshop CC or CS6 Extended for this.
+Just keep in mind you need at least Photoshop CC or CS6 Extended for this.